vsimonovski/blog.js/content/blog/enhance-git-workflow-with-git-hooks/index.md

 yarn add -D @commitlint/{config-conventional,cli}
 ```

-Of course we need to create another config file, `.commitlintrc.json` last one I promise! 🤞
+Of course we need to create another config file, `.commitlintrc.json`, the last one I promise! 🤞

 ```json
 // .commitlintrc.json